 Amsterdam is a small city compared to other European destinations.
 Depending on your speed, it’s quite possible to walk across the city in just 45 – 50 minutes.

 This basically means that every hotel in the city can claim that they are centrally located.

 It’s true that these hotels are within striking distance of all the major attractions.
 However, the absolute center of the city is Dam Square.
 You can’t go wrong with a hotel in this area.

-The infamous Red Light District is also centrally located, but as it has an abundance of bars and sex shops, it’s probably best to avoid this area when choosing a hotel in Amsterdam.
+The infamous Red Light District is also centrally located, but as it has an abundance of bars and sex shops.
+If you’re a family it’s probably best to avoid this area when choosing a hotel in Amsterdam.
+With that said, this part of the city is not something to be overly concerned with as the area can be easily avoided if you wish.
 The city has a number of budget hotels, especially around the Rembrandtplein square (Rembrandt Square in English).
-The aptly named Rembrandt Square Hotel, a one-star property, is one of the top accommodation options for price-conscious travelers.
+The aptly named Rembrandt Square Hotel, a one-star property, is one of the top accommodation options for price-conscious travelers looking to stay in the city center.
 Jordaan is a great place for couples to stay as it is a quiet area with lots of small cafes and restaurants.
 The Museumplein neighborhood is also highly recommended as it is close to the Rijksmuseum.